 It turns out my clients and family members weren’t far from the norm of Americans.
-The average 401(k) balance has been increasing year over year and hit all-time highs in 2014.
+The average 401(k) balance has been increasing year over year.
 This is mainly due to the market’s returns over the past few years and larger contributions from employers and employees contributing to 401(k).
-Additionally, nearly 79% of eligible workers were participating in 401(k) plans at the end of 2014.
+Additionally, around 55 million workers were actively participating in 401(k) plans as of 2016.
 So plenty people are participating in their 401(k) plans.

 Why the big discrepancy?
 I think there are many reasons; however, I am going to discuss the two that I believe to be among the most critical: failure to rebalance and high fees.
 I’m also going to attempt to quantify the 401(k) investment vehicle as a whole and show you what the typical 401(k) must earn in order to make the contributions worthwhile, rather than simply forgoing the 401(k) and investing that money in the market.

 Failing to Rebalance Your 401(k) Will Sink You